 - Governor Deval Patrick, State House Small Business Fair, May 2012

-Massachusetts has recovered from the recession faster and stronger than the nation as a whole, with an unemployment rate of 6.1 percent compared to the national average of 8.3 percent and the economy growing at 4 percent in the first two quarters of 2012 compared to national growth of 1.5 percent in the first quarter and 2 percent in the second quarter.
+Massachusetts has recovered from the recession faster and stronger than the nation as a whole, with an unemployment rate of 6.4 percent compared to the national average of 7.6 percent.
+By January 2013, Massachusetts had gained back all its jobs lost during the recession.

 Putting Community Colleges at the Center of our Job Creation Strategy